BrunoSouza88/React_StarWar-Planets-Search_Trybe/README.md

 <h2>Usage</h2>

-<p>The application allows users to search for Star Wars planets and view detailed information about them.</p>
+<p>The application allows users to search for Star Wars planets using the provided search bar.
+Users can enter a search query and view the results in real-time.
+The application provides various filter options, including filtering by planet name, climate, terrain, and population.
+Users can apply multiple filters to narrow down the search results and find specific planets of interest.</p>

 <h2>Contributing</h2>